xyiyy/GIF-Thumbnails/README.md

     ...
 }
 ```
-Time-sync comments and video share the same $video_hash_key
+Time-sync comments and video share the same video_hash_key, and $n$ is the number of frames

 # Citation
 If you find this project is useful for your research, please cite: